What can an American Indian and Indigenous Studies course do for you?

 Native peoples across the Western hemisphere use knowledge systems that differ fundamentally from those of Western science.
 Using traditional oral as well as written texts and contemporary writings by Native and non-Native scholars, we will examine the tensions and complementarities of these two knowledge systems.
 Using Iroquois knowledge systems in the northeast as a focal point, we will examine how they conceptualized their ecosystem and used it for agriculture, comparing it to resource management based on Western science.
 We will also explore how contemporary indigenous communities negotiate with non-Indian scientists, policy-makers, and legislators across boundaries that reflect very different ways of knowing.
 Through reading and writing activities, students will critically examine these issues and define their own views on what constitutes knowledge.

-AIIS 1121 – ENVIRONMENTALISM: IMPERATIVE, INDIFFERENCE, OR IMPERIALIST?
+AIIS 1121 – ENVIRONMENTALISM: IMPERATIVE, INDIFFERENT, OR IMPERIALIST?

 What counts as part of the environment?
 What is worth protecting?
 What is natural?
 Who gets to answer these questions and whose answers matter?
 In this course you will encounter various forms of environmentalist discourse through the varied voices of anthropologists, ecologists, philosophers, and activists.
 Particularly, we will wrestle with how to understand the relationship between nature (or, “the environment”) and culture (or, “society”), and the political, economic, cultural, and developmental consequences of such conceptualizations, with attention to Indigenous-state relations.
 Reflection assignments and class discussions will sharpen our analysis and writing skills to critically examine the positions we engage with while larger position papers will mobilize these skills to sustain a more complex argument.